 Warren Richardson is an Australian photographer who spent two months walking with refugees trying to make their way through Eastern Europe.
-This picture, taken on the Hungary/Serbia border of a baby being passed through a fence to its family, was named World Press Photo of the Year.
+This picture, taken on the Hungary/Serbia border of a baby being passed through a fence to its family, was named the 2016 World Press Photo of the Year.

 It was on a very cool night.
 There would have been about 200 Syrian refugees waiting on the Serbian side of the order.
 There was a full moon in the sky – you can see the illumination of the man and the baby.